tonis-io-legacy/web/docs/configuration/settings.md

   <dd>[]</dd>

   <dt>Notes</dt>
-  <dd>Tonis\Tonis is a package itself and is automatically loaded for you.</dd>
+  <dd>Tonis\Web is a package itself and is automatically loaded for you.</dd>
 </dl>

 subscribers
 -----------

 Subscribers to register.
-In generaly this is set for you by the `Tonis\Tonis\Factory\TonisFactory`.
+In generaly this is set for you by the `Tonis\Web\Factory\TonisFactory`.
 For most users this will not need to be modified.

 <dl>